Student Access Services

 - Once your application has been submitted, schedule an appointment with Student Access Services to review requests and for determination of approved accommodations.

-- This face-to-face meeting is required before any accommodations can be put into place.
+- This meeting is required before any accommodations can be put into place.

 Click here for an appointment.